jackowayed/jackowayed.github.com/resume.markdown

 I'm looking for a fairly small company, possibly a startup.
 It doesn't have to be tiny, but I'm not looking for some giant corporation where I'll spend more time planning what I will code than actually implementing.

+The code I'm writing could be anything.
+Coolness of the project is a major plus, but I'd work on a lame project over doing a job most monkeys can do.

 Though I am quite open to startups, I do need to make a little money from it.
 I need to make at least $2k for the summer so that I'll be good on car insurance and gas until next summer.

-I'm available from the very beginning of June (There's some chance I'll have a final other than gym the first week of June, but it's looking like I won't.) until Labor Day.
+I'm available from the very beginning of June Labor Day.

 I need to be able to take the week of July 19th off, and it would be nice if I could take random days off every once in awhile.

-I'd also love it if my hours weren't set, but I could do 9-5 (Eastern time) if necessary.
+I'd also love it if my hours weren't set, but I could handle normal hours too.

-I could work during the school year, both before summer and after, somewhere in the area of 5 hours a week.
+I could work during the school year, both before summer and after, somewhere in the area of 5 hours a week if you want.

 Preferably, I would do something in Ruby, but I wouldn't mind learning to something something functional or Python.